North Dakota Badlands Horse

 Inspirational

-Names included: Creed, Noble, Brave, Serendipity
+Names included: Creed, Noble, Brave, Serendipity, and Dreamer

 Understanding the naming process